-The campaign launch event centered around meeting 45 young and middle aged women.
+The campaign launch event centered around meeting 45 young and middle-aged women.
 The workshop revolved around understanding their current habits during menstruation, motivating them to be more open about it and explaining the benefits of reusable sanitary pads.

 Both teams have collaborated to start a campaign “Yes, I am bleeding” as an attempt to make menstruation a topic that deserves much more discussion and openness.
 We believe that women need to take it upon themselves to bring this change in the society.
 Until and unless we don’t initiate talk, menstruation will always be associated with shame and secrecy; something that doesn’t deserve any attention.

 Bleeding is a monthly universal phenomenon and at times we need to let people know without being ashamed of it or trying to hide it.
-So in an attempt to bid adieu to days where purchasing sanitary napkins needed extra preparation and sanitary ads on TV caused us to be uncomfortable in our seats if family is around, we created a waist coast bearing the words “Yes, I am bleeding”.
+So in an attempt to bid adieu to days when purchasing sanitary napkins needed extra preparation and sanitary ads on TV caused us to be uncomfortable in our seats if family is around, we created a waist coast bearing the words “Yes, I am bleeding”.

-At the event, the team at Unipads presented these waist coats to the drivers and requested them to wear it during the 5 days of their menstruation as a move to break the barriers of secrecy.
+At the event, the team at Unipads presented these waistcoats to the drivers and requested them to wear it during the 5 days of their menstruation as a move to break the barriers of secrecy.